Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dlife/TASKS.md

 2. Repairing — Repairing machines or systems using the needed tools.

-3.Troubleshooting — Determining causes of operating errors and deciding what to do about it.
+3. Troubleshooting — Determining causes of operating errors and deciding what to do about it.

-4.Operation Monitoring — Watching gauges, dials, or other indicators to make sure a machine is working properly.
+4. Operation Monitoring — Watching gauges, dials, or other indicators to make sure a machine is working properly.

 5. Quality Control Analysis — Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 **Required credentials and years of experience**

 -High school graduate or vocational certification in electronics, biomedical equipment servicing/engineering, or equivalent combination of education and experience in the electronics industry.

 -Experience with biomedical equipment or administrative backgrounds in a healthcare/medical setting preferred.